RetailMeNotSandbox/hydra/readme.md

 * `cd /vagrant`
 * `sbt run`

-To keep the `/vagrant` directory synced, from another terminal run `vagrant rsync-auto`
+To keep the `/vagrant` directory synced, from another terminal run `vagrant rsync-auto`.

+Note that, for local Hydra development, Vagrant is much easier than docker-compose.
+This is due to the nature of the Play dev server.
+Apparently, Play can only be run in development mode via the SBT or Activator console.
+By the time you have an SBT-packaged binary (i.e. what we have), you are stuck.
+At least, that is the idea I have gotten from my research on the matter.

 ## Regenerating Tables.scala
 If you've updated the schema by creating a new sql file in `conf/evolutions/default`, go ahead and apply the evolution.